mvrahden/go-enumer/examples/README.md

  -->

 1. `greetings`: Generate standard enum and enums with default value (zero value).
-2. `pills`: Generate enums for all integer-like types.
+2. `pills`: Generate enums for all unsigned integer types.
 3. `planets`: Generate various combinations of standard/default vs. undefined.
 4. `booking`: Generate enums from CSV source.
 5. `project`: A more realistic mix of enums.